Muten-Roshi-Sama/OOP_GradeMaster-MAUI/README.md

 ### Prerequisites
 - [.NET MAUI 8.0](https://dotnet.microsoft.com/apps/maui) must be installed on your development machine.
+- Make sure that the Common Language Runtime Exceptions option is not set to break when thrown.
+Handling error with inputs sometimes throw exceptions that interrupts the code, those are correctly handled.
+Your IDE should have an option to deactivate this feature.

 ### Documentation
 For more detailed information, check the Documentation folder.
 It includes: